lambrospetrou/oxford-msc/plain-text/ch-serialization.md

 ### Boost Serialization

 As a first attempt to provide serialization/deserialization I decided to use **Boost::Serialization** library since it gathered high rating reviews among the online community and since I was already using _Boost_ for the networking modules of the system it seemed to be a great fit.
-The purpose of _Boost::Serialization_ library is to allow developers to provide an easy way to add serialization to their **existing** data structures without writing a lot of boilerplate code since it can be described more or less like a memory dump of a data structure into a stream, which can be anything from a file, to a socket, etc.
+The purpose of _Boost::Serialization_ library is to allow developers to provide an easy way to add serialization to their **existing** data structures without writing a lot of boilerplate code since it can be described more or less like a memory dump of a data structure into a stream (file, socket, etc.).

-The integration of the library in FDB and the actual implementation was pretty straightforward and was done in a few days, since I just had to add couple of _special_ methods in each class required to be serialized according to certain library rules.
-However, the end result was really bad and disappointing.
+The integration of the library in FDB and the actual implementation was pretty straightforward.
+I had to add some _special_ methods in each class required to be serialized according to certain library rules.
+However, the end result was really disappointing due to very big serialization size.

-As I mentioned, this is more like a memory dump of the structure, including any pointers and their destination objects, in order to easily allow the deserializer to create the exact data structure.
+As I mentioned, this is a memory dump of the structure, including any pointers and their destination objects, in order to easily allow the deserializer to create the exact data structure.
 The major problem here and the reason of the bloated serialized output is that the existing _FDB_ implementation is not as space-efficient as it should be and that overhead is transferred into the serialization.
-The current data structure of an f-representation has a lot of overhead, including many unneccessary fields, keeping all the values of a Union for example as a Double-Linked-List thus introducing excessive amount of pointers and many more.
+The current data structure of a factorization has a lot of overhead, like keeping all the values of a Union as a Double-Linked-List thus introducing excessive amount of pointers.
 As a result, the serialization module was dumping everything, more importantly the pointer references, to allow re-creation during deserialization leading to a bloated outcome, both in terms of raw size in bytes but also in long serialization times.

 In my first preliminary experiments the serialized representation was almost the same size as the flat-relational representation, thus completely eliminating the compression factor of FDB over flat databases, which was unacceptable!

 In order to use _Boost::Serialization_ and at the same time having quality serialization I had to write custom code for each implementation class for every data structure we use to omit certain fields or doing my own book-keeping for the pointers and references to avoid all this going into the serialized output.
-It didn't worth it since Boost was still going to add some overhead which cannot be removed, like class versioning etc.
+Eventually, this was not worth it since Boost was still going to add some overhead which cannot be removed, like class versioning.

 My **first attempt failed** but led to some interesting observations.
 Although the current implementation was poorly done, a good serialization does not need all that information and we could also take advantage of the special structure of a factorization to make it as succinct as possible.

-### Simple Binary (De)Serializer
+### Simple Raw Byte (De)Serializer

 Before going into details for this serialization technique I want to state some observations I made after investigating the reasons that led to failure of the previous serialization version.

-* Each factorization is strictly associated with a factorization tree (f-tree) that defines its structure
+* Each factorization is strictly associated with a factorization tree (f-tree) that defines its structure.
-* The main types of a node in a factorization are the _Multiplication_ (cross product) and the _Summation_ (union) node types
+* The main types of a node in a factorization are the _Multiplication_ (cross product) and the _Summation_ (union) node types.
-* The values inside a union node can be stored in continuous memory, thus avoiding the excessive overhead of Double-Linked-Lists due to the pointers for each value
+* The values inside a union node can be stored in continuous memory, thus avoiding the excessive overhead of Double-Linked-Lists due to the pointers for each value.
-* There is a need to de-couple the data, values, from the factorization structure since a lot of overhead comes with the representation and not the data
+* There is necessity to de-couple the data, values, from the factorization structure since a lot of overhead comes with the representation and not the data.

 Apart from the above observations, the trick that led to this serialization method is that the only nodes required to be serialized are **Union** nodes along with their values.
-Since each factorization strictly follows an f-tree, it seemed obvious and very beneficial for me to use the f-tree as a guide during serialization and deserialization leading to a more succinct outcome which just contains the absolute minimum of information, _the values_!
+Since each factorization strictly follows an f-tree, it became obvious to use the f-tree as a guide during serialization and deserialization leading to a more succinct outcome which just contains the absolute minimum of information, _the values_!

 The problem with generic serialization techniques, like _Boost_ described above is that all information goes into the serialized outcome to allow correct deserialization.
 We can avoid this overhead in our case since we know the special structure of the factorization and therefore we can use the f-tree to infer the structure of the representation and load the values from the serialized form as we go along during deserialization.

 #### Idea

-The main idea of **Simple Serializer** is that we traverse the f-representation in a DFS (Depth-First-Search) order and every time we find a _Union_ node we serialize it, then continue.
+The main idea of **Simple Serializer** is that we traverse the factorization in a DFS (Depth-First-Search) order and every time we find a _Union_ node we serialize it, then continue.
-The serialization of a union node is extremely simple and just contains a number N indicating the number of values in that specific union, followed by N values of the attribute represented by that union.
+The serialization of a union node is simple and just contains a number N indicating the number of values in that specific union, followed by N values of the attribute represented by that union.

 For example, if a specific union of attribute A (of type _int_) has the values [3, 6, 7, 8, 123, 349], its serialization would be:
 ```
 6 3 6 7 8 123 349
 ```

-It is important to mention that I use **Binary** read and write methods during serialization and deserialization and for each children count I use 32-bit unsigned integer values whereas for the actual values I use the corresponding number of bytes required for that attribute data type (i.e. _double_ = sizeof(double) = 8 bytes).
+It is important to mention that we use **Binary** read and write methods during serialization and deserialization and for each children count we use 32-bit unsigned integer values whereas for the actual values the corresponding number of bytes required for that attribute data type (i.e. _double_ = sizeof(double) = 8 bytes) is used.

 The serialization of a factorization is just a sequence of _children counts_ followed by their corresponding values.
-As I said, the important benefit of this serialization technique is that I just store the absolute minimum information required to recover the representation.
+The important benefit of this serialization technique is that only the absolute minimum information required to recover the representation is stored.

 Moreover, **Simple Serializer** assumes that we already deserialized the Factorization Tree (discussed previously) and we can use it to infer the structure of the representation.